STELARA- ustekinumab injection, solution

 These are not all of the possible side effects of STELARA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You may also report side effects to Janssen Biotech, Inc. at 1-800 JANSSEN (1-800-526-7736).
+You may also report side effects to Janssen Biotech, Inc. at 1-800-526-7736.

 How should I store STELARA?

-• Store STELARA vials and prefilled syringes in a refrigerator between 36°F to 46°F (2°C to 8°C).
+• Store STELARA vials and prefilled syringes in a refrigerator between 36 °F to 46 °F (2 °C to 8 °C).

-• Store STELARA vials standing up straight.
+• Store STELARA vials standing up straight (upright).

 • Store STELARA in the original carton to protect it from light until time to use it.